AdobeDocs/commerce-knowledge-base.en/help/overview.md

   <tr>
     <td>
-    <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-33/acsd-51645-saving-a-new-cart-price-rule-if-the-extension-magento-offlineshipping-is-disabled.html">ACSD-51645: Saving a new Cart Price Rule if the extension Magento_OfflineShipping is disabled:</a> The ACSD-51645 patch fixes the issue where an error occurs when saving a new Cart Price Rule if the extension Magento_OfflineShipping is disabled.
-This patch is available when the Quality Patches Tool (QPT) 1.1.33 is installed.
+    <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-33/acsd-51645-saving-a-new-cart-price-rule-if-the-extension-magento-offlineshipping-is-disabled.html">ACSD-51645: Saving a new [!UICONTROL Cart Price Rule] if the extension Magento_OfflineShipping is disabled:</a> The ACSD-51645 patch fixes the issue where an error occurs when saving a new [!UICONTROL Cart Price Rule] if the extension Magento_OfflineShipping is disabled.
+This patch is available when the [!DNL Quality Patches Tool] (QPT) 1.1.33 is installed.
     </td>
     <td>New article</td>
     <td>July 26, 2023</td>